natcap/invest.users-guide/source/crop_production.rst

   ...      ...         ...           ...        ...        ...      ...           ...           ...
   =======  ==========  ============  =========  =========  =======  ============  ============  ======

-2. **Crop Yield Map (Raster)** A set of GDAL-supported rasters spatially representing the per-hectare yield for each crop.
+2. **Crop Yield Map (Raster)** A set of GDAL-supported rasters spatially representing the per-hectare yield for a given crop in each cell.
 Each cell value in the raster shall be a non-negative float value representing the yield area under the given scenario in units of tons per hectare (tons/ha).

   +-----+-----+
   |float|float|